American lion: Panthera onca mesembrina and possible South American material

-In the 1890s in the "Cueva del Milodon" in southern Chile, fossil collector Rodolfo Hauthal collected a fragmentary postcranial skeleton of a large felid that he sent to Santiago Roth.
+In the 1890s in the "Cueva del Milodón" in southern Chile, fossil collector Rodolfo Hauthal collected a fragmentary postcranial skeleton of a large felid that he sent to Santiago Roth.
 Roth described them as a new genus and species of felid, "Iemish listai" in 1899.
 However, the name is considered a nomen nudum.
 In 1904, Roth reassessed the phylogenetic affinities of "Iemish" and named it Felis listai and referred several cranial and fragmentary postcranial elements to the taxon.
 Notably, several mandibles, a partial skull, and pieces of skin were some of the specimens referred.
-In 1934, Felis onca mesembrina was named by Angel Cabrera based on that partial skull from "Cueva del Milodon" and the other material from the site was referred to it.
+In 1934, Felis onca mesembrina was named by Angel Cabrera based on that partial skull from "Cueva del Milodón" and the other material from the site was referred to it.
 The skull (MLP 10-90) was lost, and was only illustrated by Cabrera.

 Further material, including feces and mandibles, was referred to as F. onca mesembrina from Tierra del Fuego, Argentina and other southern sites in Chile.

 In 2016, the subspecies was referred to Panthera onca in a genetic study, which supported its identity as a subspecies of jaguar.
-Later in 2017, one study synoymised P. onca mesembrina with Panthera atrox based on morphological similarities, though this does not have broad acceptance.
+Later in 2017, one study suggested that P. onca mesembrina represents a junior synonym of Panthera atrox based on morphological similarities, though other researchers disagreed with this identification.